simonec73/QRiskTree/README.md

 You can also reuse some of the code provided with QRiskTreeEditor.
 For example, the View Models could be easily reused in a Web Application based on Blazor.

+Starting from version 0.2.0 of the QRiskTree.Engine, you can host it in server applications shared among multiple users.
+This is because this version removes static variables which would have not allowed to configure the various models independently.

 ### Modifying it to fit your specific requirements

 You are welcome to fork QRiskTree and make the changes that are required for you.
 Do you need to comply with a specific Quantitative Risk Analysis standard?
 Or integrate it with some Risk Management tool is in use by your Company?
 Feel free to do so.
 If you feel like the changes you have made might be of interest for the QRiskTree users community, please feel free to provide them to the main repo with a Pull Request (but I cannot guarantee they will be actually included), otherwise you are welcome to keep them for your own.